ADD COLUMN

 |

 A column definition.
 A minimal column definition includes a name identifier and a datatype.
-Other column constraints and default values can be added optionally. |
+Other column constraints and default values can be added optionally |